How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 The Bottom Line on the ObamaCare Tax Plan

-The new tax related provisions in the Affordable Care Act (ObamaCare) include tax hikes, limits to deductions, tax credits, tax breaks, and other changes.
+The new tax-related provisions in the Affordable Care Act (ObamaCare) include tax hikes, limits to deductions, tax credits, tax breaks, and other changes.
 While a few of the changes directly affect the average American, tax increases primarily affect high earners (those making over $200,000 as an individual or $250,000 as a family), large businesses (those making over $250,000 and those with 50 or more full-time equivalents), and the health care industry.
 However, tax credits primarily affect low-to-middle income Americans and small businesses (those with less than 25 full-time equivalents, making less than $25,000 in average annual wages).

 Here are some quick facts to help you understand how ObamaCare affects taxes:

-• As a rule of thumb, in regards to both health insurance costs and taxes under the Affordable Care Act, those who make less pay less and those who make more pay more.
+• As a rule of thumb, in regards to both health insurance costs and taxes under the Affordable Care Act, those who make less pay less, and those who make more pay more.

 Why Does ObamaCare Create New Taxes?

 ObamaCare includes many new benefits, rights, and protections including the requirement for health insurers to cover people with pre-existing conditions.
 It also expands access to affordable health insurance to almost 50 million low-to-middle income men, women, and children across the country by offering reduced premiums via tax credits and expanding Medicaid and CHIP.
 The ACA’s expansions of the quality, affordability, and availability of health insurance (along with other aspects of the law) come at a high cost.
-Assuming all tax provisions remain in place, the revenue generated from these new taxes helps to cover the costs of the program and reduce the deficit.
+Assuming all tax provisions remain in place, the revenue generated by these new taxes helps to cover the costs of the program and reduce the deficit.
 Learn more about the new benefits, rights, and protections offered by the Affordable Care Act.

 A Quick Overview of Key Taxes in the Affordable Care Act